Skip to content

 Operation Method

-A single-machine deployed DataFlux Func can achieve scaling by modifying the configuration ({Installation Directory}/docker-stack.yaml) and increasing the deploy.replicas for the corresponding service.
+For single-machine deployed DataFlux Func, scaling can be achieved by modifying the configuration ({installation directory}/docker-stack.yaml) and increasing the deploy.replicas for the corresponding service.

-For complete information about the deploy.replicas option, please refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / replicas
+For complete information on the deploy.replicas option, refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / replicas

 To enhance the processing capability of worker-8, the specific modification part is as follows:

-The example shows only the key modification parts; please ensure the configuration is complete during actual operations.
+The example only shows the key modification part.
+Please ensure the configuration is complete during actual operation.

 1